gmosley/rust-DNSoverHTTPS/REPORT.md

 dns-parser was chosen to parse DNS packets.
 Unfortunately, while library was great for parsing packets, it had very little support for building packets.
 In our fork of dns-parser, the majority of our work was in [`builder.rs`](http://david-cao.github.io/rustdocs/dns_parser/builder/struct.Builder.html).
 We implemented many functions including `new_response` and `add_question`.
 We also implemented DNS packet compression.

 ### High level overview of components
-* `main.rs` - sends and receives DNS UDP packets
+* `main.rs` - Simple implementation of a DNS server.
+Spawns a thread for each connection.
+* `worker.rs` - Takes in a packet, parses it, sends it to the Google API, and builds a response to return.
-* `structs.rs` - structs used for serde deserialization of Google API responses.
+* `structs.rs` - Structs used for serde deserialization of Google API responses.
-* `errors.rs` - enum of possible errors that can occur
+* `errors.rs` - Enum of possible errors that can occur.

 ## Benchmarks/Results
 We found that on average our DNS server had under 100 ms response time for queries when built with the `--release` flag.
 This is only slightly slower than the mean response time of the University of Pennsylvania's DNS Servers.
 Our server also has the security benefits of HTTPS over DNS.